-Putin slams 'trumped-up' US strike against Syria
+Kremlin: Risk of US-Russia collision in Syria 'significantly increased'

 He continued: "I'm afraid that given such an approach, the desired Russian-American anti-terrorist coalition in Syria, so often talked about since Trump rose to power, will repose in the Lord before it has the chance to be born."

+Russian Foreign Ministry spokeswoman Maria Zakharova said Friday that Russia would suspend the 2015 agreement aimed at minimizing risks of in-flight incidents.

+"US actions further destroy Russia-US relations," she added.
+"If earlier it was explained using the need to fight against terrorism, now it's an obvious act of aggression against the sovereign state of Syria."

-Matthew Chance, CNN's senior international correspondent based in Moscow, said the airstrikes "are an immensely dangerous episode in the relationship between Russia and the United States, not least because they potentially bring into contact Russian forces who are on the ground in Syria and the US forces."
+The airstrikes "are an immensely dangerous episode in the relationship between Russia and the United States, not least because they potentially bring into contact Russian forces who are on the ground in Syria and the US forces," Matthew Chance, CNN's senior international correspondent based in Moscow, said.

 Russia was warned of the attack before it took place, in accordance with deconfliction policies between the US and Russia over military activities in Syria.